SnowyMouse/invader/README.md

   -a --all                     Only match if tags are in all inputs -c --class                   Add a tag class to check.
 If no tag classes are
                                specified, all tag classes will be checked.
+  -f --functional              Precompile the tags before comparison to check
+                               for only functional differences.
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
   -I --input                   Add an input directory -m --maps                    Add a maps directory to the input to specify
                                where to find resource files for a map.
-This cannot be used with --tags.
   -M --map                     Add a map to the input.
 Only one map can be
                                specified per input.
 If a maps directory isn't specified, then the map's directory will be used.
-This cannot be used with --tags.
   -p --precision               Allow for slight differences in floats to
                                account for precision loss.
   -s --show                    Can be: all, matched, or mismatched.
 Default: